Limespy/YAMDOG/README.md

         f'''Install {name} with pip.
         {name} uses only Python standard library so it has no additional dependencies.''', md.CodeBlock(f'pip install {pypiname}'),
-        md.Heading(3, 'import'),
+        md.Heading(3, 'Import'),
         f'''Import name is the same as install name, {pypiname}.''', md.CodeBlock(f'import {pypiname}', 'python'),
-        md.Paragraph(['Since the package is accessed often, I use abbreviation', md.Code('md'), ' for MarkDown.
+        md.Paragraph(['Since the package is accessed often, I use abbreviation', md.Code('md'),
+                      ' for MarkDown.
 The abbreviation is used throughout this document.']), md.CodeBlock(f'import {pypiname} as md', 'python'),
         md.Heading(2, 'Using the package'),
         f'There are two main things to building a Markdown document using {name}',